Payment Flow

 For subscriptions, the initial and recurring commission flow depends on invoice processing.

-That is why recurring setups must include:
+Recurring setups must therefore include:

 • metadata